 - Do not use ‘ “ or blank spaces as they may not work with all University systems.

 By using the first letter of each word it becomes MCaHnY.
 It has a mixture of upper and lower case letters and some characters are typed with the left hand and some with the right.
-It is only six characters long so it needs to have at least two more characters, either numeric digits or punctuation.
-Here are three possibilities:
+It is only six characters long so it needs to have at least eight more characters, either numeric digits or punctuation.

 - Names of family, pets, friends, co-workers, fantasy characters, etc.

-- A word in any language, slang, dialect, jargon, etc.
+- A single word in any language, slang, dialect, jargon, etc.

 - Computer terms and names, commands, sites, companies, hardware, software, etc.